 Burgio et al. (2018) further explore the possibility that the two binary components have different properties.
 They consider both there being a hadron–quark phase transition, and also that one star is hardonic and the other is a quark star (made up of deconfined quarks, rather than ones packaged up inside hadrons).
 X-ray observations indicate that neutron stars have radii in the range –, whereas most of the radii inferred for GW170817’s components are larger.
 This paper argues that this can be resolved if one of the components of GW170817’s source was a hadron–quark hybrid star or a quark star.

 De et al. (2018) perform their own analysis of the gravitational signal, with a variety of different priors on the component masses.
-They assume that the two neutron stars have the same radii (in the GW170817 Equation-of-state Paper we find that the difference can be up to about , which I think makes this an OK, but not great approximation).
+They assume that the two neutron stars have the same radii.
+In the GW170817 Equation-of-state Paper we find that the difference can be up to about , which I think makes this an OKish approximation; Zhao & Lattimer (2018) look at this in more detail.
 Within their approximation, they estimate the neutron stars to have a common radius of –.

 Malik et al. (2018) use the initial gravitational-wave upper bound on tidal deformation and the lower bound from Radice et al. (2018) in combination with several equations of state (calculated using relativistic mean field and of Skyrme Hartree–Fock recipes, which sound delicious).
 For a neutron star, they obtain a tidal defomation in the range – and the radius in the range –.